PORTLAND — Bay Ferries is momentarily without a U.S. port, as one lease has expired and another is not ready to be signed.

 “The shutdown is causing problems with reaching officials at CBP,” he said.

 Knight attended a meeting on Dec.
 13 between Bay Ferries and CBP officials.
-The meeting, held at the CBC offices in Portland, was attended by interested parties in the ferry service Bay Ferries plan to provide from the Bar Harbor ferry terminal.
+The meeting, held at the CBP offices in Portland, was attended by interested parties in the ferry service Bay Ferries plan to provide from the Bar Harbor ferry terminal.
 That service is due to start in June.
 At that meeting, no agreement was reached about how much the cost of staffing customs officials would fall on the ferry service.

 Last June, Bar Harbor voters authorized the purchase of the ferry terminal from the Maine Department of Transportation for $3.5 million.
 In October, the town council voted to enter a five-year lease agreement which would allow Bay Ferries to offer an international ferry service between Bar Harbor and Yarmouth, N.S.